Transega/Ecaas-Documentation/_build/html/_sources/modules/data_access.rst.txt

 i.
 Ensure the data has the correct map projection(s)

 ii.
-Checking polygons if then fall withing farm boundaries.
+Checking polygons if then fall within farm boundaries.
     *This was done by visualizing the data on a GIS tool, and having satellite imagery as the basemap, in some instances the drone imagery was used as the base image.*